poppadum/dynquee/README.md

     - e.g. `Sonic The Hedgehog` becomes `sonic.the.hedgehog`

+> **TODO**:
-**TODO**: should spaces be converted?
+> should spaces be converted?
 Everwhere else in Recalbox e.g. p2k config the name without extension is used.
+Could just make glob match case-insensitive?

 1. Names are then matched against the beginning of media filenames.